Additional Book Information

 The One-Straw RevolutionAn Introduction to Natural Farming

-by Masanobu Fukuoka, introduction by Frances Moore Lappé
+by Masanobu Fukuoka, edited by Larry Korn, with a preface by Wendell Berry and an introduction by Frances Moore Lappé

 Call it “Zen and the Art of Farming” or a “Little Green Book” Masanobu Fukuoka’s manifesto about farming, eating, and the limits of human knowledge presents a radical challenge to the global systems we rely on for our food.
 At the same time, it is a spiritual memoir of a man whose innovative system of cultivating the earth reflects a deep faith in the wholeness and balance of the natural world.
 As Wendell Berry writes in his preface, the book “is valuable to us because it is at once practical and philosophical.
 It is an inspiring, necessary book about agriculture because it is not just about agriculture.”